Our ‘Go To’ Herb: Basil

 - Sweet Basil

 The plant known as the basil is an annual herb, which is cultivated worldwide as a flavoring herb in many cuisines.
 The basil comes in many different varieties, each with its own unique chemical composition and characteristic flavor – the main use of the herb is culinary.
 The flavor and character of any particular variety of basil are affected to a great extent by many external environmental factors, including factors such as temperature, the type of soil, the geographic location, and even the amount of rainfall received by the individual plant.
 Morphologically the plant possesses thin branching root which grows out into bushy stems that can reach 1-2 feet in height when fully grown, the stem of the plant bears many leaves which have a characteristic purple hue or coloration, and the flowers are peculiar in having two lips.
-Floral colors can vary from in fully white to fully red – at times, a slight purple tinge can be detected in the flowers.
+Floral colors can vary from fully white to fully red – at times, a slight purple tinge can be detected in the flowers.

-Basil is used to preparing many effective and highly beneficial herbal remedies, a steaming basil tea can be used in the treatment of patients with fever, and the person inhales the vapors by having his head covered with a blanket over the bowl containing the herbal tea.
-The herbal tea made from the basil is also utilized in the internal as well as external treatment of eye problems, it is used as an eyewash and the cooled basil tea is also drank to treat all types of eye disorders.
+Basil is used to preparing many effective and highly beneficial herbal remedies, steaming basil tea can be used in the treatment of patients with fever, and the person inhales the vapors by having his head covered with a blanket over the bowl containing the herbal tea.
+The herbal tea made from the basil is also utilized in the internal as well as an external treatment of eye problems, it is used as an eyewash and the cooled basil tea is also drank to treat all types of eye disorders.
 When making the herbal basil tea, it is best to use fresh basil leaves along with some of the seeds – which must not be ground and must be used whole.
 It may not always be possible to get fresh leaves of the basil everywhere, in such cases, the tea can be made by using basil seeds along, prepare this tea by using fifteen basil seeds in two pints of water, bring this to a boil.
 Once the water begins to boil, the lid of the pot must be covered and the heat can be reduced, the water must be kept simmering in this way for about forty-five minutes at a stretch on low flame.
-Once this time has passed, the pot can be removed from the source of heat and to the water, another one to one and a half handfuls of the fresh – if available – or half -dried basil can be mixed.
+Once this time has passed, the pot can be removed from the source of heat and to the water, another one to one and a half handfuls of the fresh – if available – or half-dried basil can be mixed.
 Let the herb steep in the boiling water for about twenty-five minutes more, the tea is now ready; it can be strained and used when necessary.
 A daily dose of this tea can be about two cups, and you can drink it or gargle using it as and when necessary to treat a variety of problems.
 Once the tea has cooled down and turned lukewarm, it can be strained carefully using a mesh and utilized as the eyewash to bathe the eyes during eye infections.
 Another form of the herbal basil tea can be made, if only the ground form of the basil is available, this herbal tea can be used for the treatment of all the problems mentioned before except for one, it is not considered suitable as a herbal eyewash to treat eye problems.
-To prepare this form of the herbal basil tea, use about three to three and a half cups of water to bring the herbal ground basil to boiling point.
+To prepare this form of the herbal basil tea, use about three to three and a half cups of water to bring the herbal ground basil to the boiling point.
 Once the tea is boiling, carefully remove the pot from the source of the heat and then add about one to one-fourth of a leveled teaspoon containing the ground basil.
 Following this addition of the ground basil, the pot can then be covered and must be allowed to steep for a further thirty minutes.
 The prepared herbal tea can then be sweetened using a little pure maple syrup, the dosage of the tea can be on average a cup of the tea taken two times every day during the treatment period.

 It is normal for many people to experience a headache, it is, however, not always possible to get a simple remedy for the relief of a headache.
 Such a simple herbal headache remedy can be easily prepared from the basil.
 Use a cup of hot water and add a level teaspoon of the dried and ground basil, the herb must be allowed to infuse into the water for ten minutes at a stretch; it can then be strained to remove solids.
 Once the strained herbal tea has cooled down, two full tablespoons of a herbal tincture made from the witch hazel can be mixed in, and the whole tea can then be kept in the freezer for a period of time.
 The solution can be used as and when needed, the herbal liquid can be used in the form of a compress which can be applied directly to the forehead and temples of the person, the effectiveness of this remedy is such that it amazes most patients.